NSHipster/articles/2012-10-08-at-compiler-directives.md

 - `@synthesize`
 - `@dynamic`

-One interesting note with properties is that as of Xcode 4.4, it is no longer necessary to explicitly synthesize properties.
-Properties declared in an `@interface` are automatically synthesized (with leading underscore ivar name, i.e. `@synthesize propertyName = _propertyName`) in the implementation.
+{% info %}

+Though,
+since Xcode introduced automatic property synthesis in version 4.4, `@synthesize` has become less relevant to Objective-C code bases.

+{% endinfo %}

 ### Forward Class Declarations

+Occasionally,
-Occasionally, `@interface` declarations will reference an external class in a property or as a parameter type.
-Rather than adding `#import` statements for each class, it's good practice to use forward class declarations in the header, and import them in the implementation.
+`@interface` declarations will reference an external type in a property or as a parameter.
+Rather than adding an `#import` statement in the interface, you can use a forward class declaration in the header and import the necessary in the implementation.

 - `@class`

-Shorter compile times, less chance of cyclical references; you should definitely get in the habit of doing this if you aren't already.
+Shorter compile times,
+less chance of cyclical references; you should definitely get in the habit of doing this if you aren't already.

 ### Instance Variable Visibility